transiteration/microsoft-teams-rag/README.md

 This will start three services:
 -   `qdrant-db`: The vector database.
 -   `ingest`: The data ingestion service.
-It runs on a loop, checking for new data every 300 seconds.
 -   `bot`: The Telegram bot service.

 ### Notes on Ingestion Scheduling